srividc/Sunrise-Sunset-API-Test-Automation/README.md

 # Sunrise-Sunset-API-Test-Automation
 # Attribution credits to https://api.sunrise-sunset.org/api

-**Make sure the below packages are installed to run these tests successfully**
+**Pre-requisites**
+*Install the below manually*
-* Python 3.9.0
+* Python 3
 * pytest 6.1.2
 * behave 1.2.6
 * pytest-html 2.1.1
 * requests   2.24.0

+(OR)
+* Ensure python3 is installed
+* Run the below command to automatically install needed packages
+>pip3 install -r requirements.txt

 **Steps to Run Tests** <br/>
-*Run the below from the directory you downloaded the tests into on your Mac* <br/>
+*Run the below command in the directory you downloaded the tests into* <br/>
 >python -m pytest -v -s  test_sunrise_sunset.py

 *To generate results along with log messages*